luciopaiva/doobie/README.md

+---

+**Do not download it yet - the library is still under construction!**

+---

 A minimalist two-way data-binding library for those that are looking for something leaner than big fat frameworks like Angular.js.

+---

+**Do not download it yet - the library is still under construction!**

+---

 ## How to install